Skip to the content

 Online training

-Online training or courses can be ideal for busy carers who are time poor or unable to get out of the home.
+Online training or courses can be ideal if you're busy or unable to leave the house for long.
 Carers UK has developed a range of online training resources for carers covering topics such as the skills gained through caring, emotional and physical wellbeing and nutrition.

 You can also try over 600 free online learning courses on a variety of subjects from the Open UniversityOpenLearn or Coursera.